colgate-cs-research/protocol-verification/frrouting_automation/test_configs/README.md

 Those configs were downloaded and put in /configs, using `wget -i bgp_configs_list`

 takes about 3.45 minutes to run 6 configs

+### Notes
+1. Update configs to templates?
+2. Other configurations?
+3. Try to speed up by having less routers?